直 Japanese PDF Font

 March 17, 2023

-Edited by Justin J. Hasford
+Authored and Edited by Caitlin E. Fowler; Justin J. Hasford

 In Chromadex, Inc. v.
 Elysium Health, Inc., No. 22-1116 (Fed.
 Cir.
 Feb.
 13, 2023), the Federal Circuit affirmed a district court’s decision granting Elysium’s motion for summary judgment that the asserted claims of U.S. Patent No. 8,197,807, which are generally directed to dietary supplements containing isolated nicotinamide riboside, are invalid under 35 U.S.C. § 101.